usnistgov/FederalProfile-8259A/_8259-Catalog/logical.md

 ## Interface Control

 Ability to establish controls for the connections made to the IoT device.
 Capabilities that may be necessary:
-- Ability for only authorized entities to establish requirements for remote access to the IoT device and/or IoT device interface including:
+- Ability to establish requirements for remote access to the IoT device and/or IoT device interface including:
   - Usage restrictions
   - Configuration requirements
   - Connection requirements
   - Manufacturer established requirement
 - Ability to restrict use of IOT device components (e.g., ports, functions, protocols, services, microphones, video, etc.).
 - Ability to restrict use of IOT device services.
-- Ability for only authorized entities to enforce the established local and remote access requirements.
+- Ability to enforce the established local and remote access requirements.
-- Ability for only authorized entities to prevent external access to the IoT device management interface.
+- Ability to prevent external access to the IoT device management interface.
-- Ability for only authorized entities to control access to the device's network interface.
-- Ability for only authorized entities to control the IoT device's logical interface through network processes.
+- Ability to control the IoT device's logical interface (e.g., locally or remotely).
-- Ability for only authorized entities to change IoT device logical interface(s).
+- Ability to change IoT device logical interface(s).
-- Ability for only authorized entities to control device responses to device input.
+- Ability to control device responses to device input.
-- Ability for only authorized entities to control output from the device.
+- Ability to control output from the device.
-- Ability for only authorized entities to support wireless technologies:
+- Ability to support wireless technologies:
   - Microwave
   - Packet radio (UHF/VHF)
   - 802.11x
   - Bluetooth
   - Manufacturer defined
-- Ability for only authorized entities to establish and configure IoT device settings for wireless technologies.
-- Ability for only authorized entities to set and change IOT device settings for wireless authentication protocols (e.g., EAP/TLS, PEAP).
+- Ability to establish and configure IoT device settings for wireless technologies including wireless authentication protocols (e.g., EAP/TLS, PEAP).
-- Ability for only authorized entities to prohibit wireless access to the IoT device and/or device interfaces until after successful authentication & authorization.
+- Ability to prohibit wireless access to the IoT device and/or device interfaces until after successful authentication & authorization.
-- Ability for only authorized entities to change IoT device execution policy settings.
-- Ability for only authorized entities to change IoT device services (e.g., VoIP, video-over-IP).